sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 - A least-privilege role for the AWS Step Function.

-- A least-privilege queue policies.
+- A least-privilege queue poliy.
 The error (dead letter) queue can only consume messages from EventBridge.
 Encryption in transit is required.

-- Optional encryption at rest with the AWS Key Management System, for the queue and the log.
+- Optional encryption at rest with the AWS Key Management System, for the error queue, the Step Function state machine, and the log.
 This can protect EventBridge events containing database identifiers and metadata, such as tags.
 KMS keys housed in a different AWS account, and multi-region keys, are supported.

-- No data storage other than in the queue and the log, both of which have configurable retention periods.

-- A per-request timeout, a retry mechanism, and an overall Step Function state machine timeout, to increase the likelihood that a database will be stopped as intended but prevent endless retries.
+- A retry mechanism and a state machine timeout, to increase the likelihood that a database will be stopped as intended but prevent endless retries.

 - A 24-hour event date/time expiry check, to prevent processing of accumulated stale events, if any.